Skip to main content

 Delegation problems are usually root problems: Control, fear of exposure, and identity tied to being needed are more often the real issue than poor systems.

-Over time, the accumulation of well-intentioned decisions becomes an overwhelming load of responsibility.
+Over time, though, the accumulation of well-intentioned decisions becomes an overwhelming load of responsibility.

 Want more from The Lead Pastor?